After The First Week: Settling into the School Year

 1. Separation in the first weeks: Separation is totally unique in every child.
 Some children have a harder time at the beginning, with some tears and big feelings.
 Others are confident right off the bat.
 Regardless of how your child is feeling, it’s important to know that all feelings are totally welcome and each child’s journey will be different.

-What we find with some children is this “beginning wave” of separation during which the child gets super excited about school and after the first week or two, they begin to show some big emotions about separation.
-This is totally normal as it takes some time for a child’s mind and body to get used to the new routine and structure.
-A young child’s body takes longer to adapt and oftentimes, the adjustment can come with big feelings in the morning before school or some tears at drop-off.
-Please know that if you notice this with your child as the month goes on, it’s something
+This is completely normal, as it takes some time for a child’s mind and body to adjust to the new routine and structure.
+A young child’s body takes longer to adapt, and oftentimes, the adjustment can come with big feelings in the morning before school or some tears at drop-off.
+Please know that if you notice this with your child as the month goes on, we are here to partner with you to support your child.
+When they arrive at school, they will always be met with warmth, comfort, and space to process those big feelings.

 Sustaining Routines